pokt-network/poktroll/docusaurus/docs/protocol/tokenomics/token_logic_modules.md

 ## TLM: Global Mint (GM)

-_tl;dr Distributed newly minted coins on a per claim basis to all involved stakeholders._
+_tl;dr Distribute newly minted coins on a per claim basis to all involved stakeholders._

-The `Global Mint` TLM is, _theoretically_, going to reach `zero` the only when the network reaches maturity in the far future.
+The `Global Mint` TLM is, _theoretically_, going to reach `zero` when the network reaches maturity in the far future.

-On a per claim basis, the network mints new tokens based on the the amount of work claimed.
+On a per claim basis, the network mints new tokens based on the amount of work claimed.
 The newly minted tokens are distributed to the DAO, Service Owner, Application, Supplier and its Revenue Shareholders based on the values of various governance params.